flukadocker/F4D/README.md

 These scripts allow to install and run Fluka and Flair inside a Docker container in any OS where Docker can be installed.
 The idea is derived by the scripts developed and maintained by V. Boccone at [https://github.com/drbokko/fedora_27-fluka](https://github.com/drbokko/fedora_27-fluka).

-They are designed to be used only on single user machines, they are not suitable for multiple people working parallel on a machine (i.e. clusters).
+They are designed to be used only on single user machines, they are not suitable for multiple people working in parallel on a machine (i.e. clusters).

 # Creating your personal Fluka User ID